Reading: Teaching reading for Alphabetic languages

 Educators have debated for years about which method is best to teach reading for the English language.
 There are three main methods, phonics, whole language and balanced literacy.
 There are also a variety of other areas and practices such as phonemic awareness, fluency, reading comprehension, sight words and sight vocabulary, the three-cueing system (the searchlights model in England), guided reading, shared reading, and leveled reading.
 Each practice is employed in different manners depending on the country and the specific school division.

 In 2001, some researchers reached two conclusions: 1) "mastering the alphabetic principle is essential" and 2) "instructional techniques (namely, phonics) that teach this principle directly are more effective than those that do not".
-However, while they make it clear they have some fundamental disagreements with some of the claims made by whole-language advocates, some principles of whole language have value such as the need to ensure that students are enthusiastic about books and eager to learn to read.
+However, while they make it clear they have some fundamental disagreements with some of the claims made by whole-language advocates, some principles of whole-language have value such as the need to ensure that students are enthusiastic about books and eager to learn to read.

 Phonics and related areas

 Phonics emphasizes the alphabetic principle – the idea that letters (graphemes) represent the sounds of speech (phonemes).
 It is taught in a variety of ways; some are systematic and others are unsystematic.
 Unsystematic phonics teaches phonics on a "when needed" basis and in no particular sequence.
 Systematic phonics uses a planned, sequential introduction of a set of phonic elements along with explicit teaching and practice of those elements.
 The National Reading Panel (NRP) concluded that systematic phonics instruction is more effective than unsystematic phonics or non-phonics instruction.

 Phonics approaches include analogy phonics, analytic phonics, embedded phonics with mini-lessons, phonics through spelling, and synthetic phonics.

 According to a 2018 review of research related to English speaking poor readers, phonics training is effective for improving literacy-related skills, particularly the fluent reading of words and non-words, and the accurate reading of irregular words.

 In addition, phonics produces higher achievement for all beginning readers, and the greatest improvement is experienced by students who are at risk of failing to learn to read.
-While some children are able to infer these rules on their own, some need explicit instruction on phonics rules.
-Some phonics instruction has marked benefits such as expansion of a student's vocabulary.
-Overall, children who are directly taught phonics are better at reading, spelling and comprehension.
+While some children can infer these rules on their own, some need explicit instruction on phonics rules.
+Some phonics instruction has marked benefits such as the expansion of a student's vocabulary.
+Overall, children who are directly taught phonics are better at reading, spelling, and comprehension.

-A challenge in teaching phonics is that in some languages, such as English, complex letter-sound correspondences can cause confusion for beginning readers.
-For this reason, it is recommended that teachers of English-reading begin by introducing the "most frequent sounds" and the "common spellings", and save the less frequent sounds and complex spellings for later (e.g. the sounds /s/ and /t/ before /v/ and /w/; and the spellings cake before eight and cat before duck).
+A challenge in teaching phonics is that in some languages, such as English, complex letter-sound correspondences can confuse beginning readers.
+For this reason, it is recommended that teachers of English reading begin by introducing the "most frequent sounds" and the "common spellings", and save the less frequent sounds and complex spellings for later (e.g. the sounds /s/ and /t/ before /v/ and /w/; and the spellings cake before eight and cat before duck).

 Phonics is gaining world-wide acceptance.